KubeRocketCI/docs/versioned_docs/version-3.11/operator-guide/microsoft-entra/oauth2-proxy-authentication.md

     - `<Application (client) ID>` - Application (client) ID of the Microsoft Entra Application created in the previous step.
     - `example.domain.com` - Domain name associated with the OAuth2-proxy.

-2. Update or create the `oauth2-proxy` secret with the Application Client Secret value.
+2. Update or create the `oauth2-proxy` secret with the Application Client Secret value:

-    - Using External Secrets Operator
+    - Using External Secrets Operator:

       Be sure to update the AWS Parameter Store object path specified in the `clusters/core/addons/oauth2-proxy/values.yaml` file in the `eso.secretName` field with the `client-id`, `client-secret` and `cookie-secret` values.